IT Risk Register: How to Identify, Track, and Mitigate Technology Risks Across Your Organization

 The risk was entered in error or is no longer applicable.
 The record is marked deleted rather than removed, preserving the history.

-Each status transition is timestamped and associated with the owner, creating a complete lifecycle history for every risk record.
-This history is the audit trail that regulators and auditors require to verify that identified risks received structured attention rather than informal acknowledgment.
+Each status transition is timestamped and tied to the owner.
+This documented history is what regulators and auditors require to verify that identified risks received formal attention rather than informal acknowledgment.

 • Decreasing trends confirm that mitigation is working.
-They support the case for releasing resources assigned to that risk and document the effectiveness of the response strategy.
+They support releasing resources assigned to that risk and document the effectiveness of the response strategy.

 • Static trends on risks in Action status may indicate that the mitigation plan has stalled.
 Static trends on accepted risks confirm that the risk environment is stable.

-Trend data aggregated across the risk register gives IT leadership and the board a directional view of the organization’s risk posture — not just a current snapshot, but a trajectory.
-A risk register where most risks trend decreasing over time tells a fundamentally different story than one where the majority trend increasing.
+Trend data aggregated across the risk register gives IT leadership a directional view of your organization’s risk posture.
+A register where most risks trend Decreasing over consecutive review cycles tells a fundamentally different story than one where the majority trend Increasing.

 How to Build an IT Risk Register in Virima